codatio/codat-docs/docs/using-the-api/querying.md

 Query: `metadata.isDeleted!=true`

-Codat identifies records that have been deleted in the source accounting platform between successive data syncs using the `isDeleted` flag.
+Codat identifies records that have been deleted in the source accounting software between successive data syncs using the `isDeleted` flag.
 You may need to exclude these records from the results.

 <Tabs>